qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 If you want to use further module parameters and flags, you need to start the GRASS shell and run the module in the command line.

-A new feature since |qg| 1.8 is the support for a :guilabel:`Show Advanced Options` button below the simplified module dialog in the :guilabel:`Options` tab.
-At the moment, it is only added to the module :file:`v.in.ascii` as an example of use, but it will probably be part of more or all modules in the GRASS Toolbox in future versions of |qg|.
+A new feature since QGIS 1.8 is the support for a :guilabel:`Show Advanced Options` button below the simplified module dialog in the :guilabel:`Options` tab.
+At the moment, it is only added to the module :file:`v.in.ascii` as an example of use, but it will probably be part of more or all modules in the GRASS Toolbox in future versions of QGIS.
 This allows you to use the complete GRASS module options without the need to switch to the GRASS shell.

 **Output**